mo4dawg/mo4dawg.github.io/_posts/2016-06-16-my-first-half-marathon.md

 ---
+layout: post
-Title: I Ran a Full Half Marathon Monday
+title: "I Ran a Full Half Marathon Monday"
+date: 2016-06-16
 ---

 This employment interlude which started mid March has been a boon for my running.
 I'm not officially training for a specific run, but I have been increasing my distance and working on my pace.
 A side benefit is I've lost a few of those midlife pounds I put on.
 My weight has consistently stayed in the 179-182 range in May and June after being about 195 around Christmas.

 Over the past ninety days I have increased my distance at least once a week starting at about 8 miles.
 On Monday I ran a full half marathon distance for the first time.
 It covered Richmond Beach, Woodway and much of Edmonds including climbing out of the Edmonds bowl on mile 11.
 I started out too fast, as if I were racing.
 My splits for the first six miles ranged from 8:14 to mile 6 at 8:53.
 If I were in shape the way I want to be mile 6 would have been flat out my first or second fastest mile because it is mostly downhill or flat.  instead I was already feeling drained like my reserves were low.